Jessicavazm/2024-april-t1w3/Readme.md

 ### Header
 The header component has a logo and name of the company along with the navigation bar.
 The navigation bar has links to navigate to different pages.

+### Footer
+The footer component has social media links and infomation about the company such as contact number and address.